 Compass Classes were created to meet the growing demand for excellent homeschool classes.

-Compass was founded in 2012 by a homeschool parent for her own homeschooled children and other area homeschoolers.
+Compass was founded in Oakton in 2012 by a homeschool parent for her own homeschooled children and other area homeschoolers.
 The concept for Compass grew from the desire for creative, innovative, and interactive classes for homeschooled students with the consistency and quality provided by paid, professional instructors and a dedicated administrative staff.
-Despite its size today, the bulk of planning, hiring, contracting, marketing, designing curriculum, scheduling, accounting, and event planning for Compass is still done by a homeschool parent from a basement home office!
+Despite its size today, the bulk of planning, hiring, contracting, marketing, designing curriculum, scheduling, accounting, and event planning for Compass is still done by one homeschool parent!

 Compass did not begin small and opened its doors in September 2012 with 165 students from 95 families and 21 classes.
-In 2017, Compass celebrated its 5th anniversary and prepared to start a sixth year with over 430 students from 260 families and 104 classes!
-The growth in the organization has been incremental and strategic so the program could maintain the same consistency and quality opportunities.
+It now offers more than 200 classes for 500+ students every quarter.
+The organization’s growth has been planned to maintain the same consistency and quality opportunities.

 From the onset, the Compass founder wanted others to have the same flexibility that she wanted as a homeschool parent: the ability to mix and match classes as kids’ needs and interests changed and short class durations (quarters) so no one felt “locked into” a year long commitment.
 From the beginning, families have been welcome to take one class, take a full day of classes, come one quarter, take the next quarter off, or dig in and join us for a full year!
 Furthermore, the two-to-three year suggested grade ranges on classes and flexible placement policy (up or down a year from the suggested range) enable families with advanced students to get the academic acceleration they desire, while students who have weaker areas can receive the support they need.